What is a Bike Skills Park?

 We seek to further active transportation and bicycle initiatives for all ages in and around Dakwakada/Haines Junction.

-How will we build it?
+How will we build a Bike Skills Park?

 We have formed a society (Pedal Junction), and now we're asking community partners to help us identify suitable land, do some fundraising and apply for funding (like to YG's community development fund).
 And then we'll design it, build it, play in it and maintain it.